itinero/docs/docs/itinero/development/index.md

 - [ ] Implement a proper @dev-feature-isochrones algorithm.
 - [ ] Implement a proper @dev-feature-point-in-polygon algorithm.
+- [ ] Implement support for handling a @dev-feature-multigraph.

 ## Version 2.0 and beyond